-The Directors have prepared cash flow forecasts covering a period of 15 months from the date of approval of these financial statements which indicate that, taking account of severe but plausible possible downsides, the Company will have sufficient funds to meet its liabilities as they fall due for a period of at least 12 months from the date of approval of the financial statement (the going concern period).
+The Directors have prepared cash flow forecasts for the period to September 2023 which indicate that, taking account of severe but plausible downside scenarios, the Company will have sufficient funds to meet its liabilities as they fall due for a period of at least 12 months from the date of approval of the financial statements.
 Those forecasts are dependent on the underlying customer continuing to meet its obligations under the Project Agreement which are underwritten by The Cabinet Ministers.

-In making this assessment the Directors have considered the potential impact of the emergence and spread of COVID-19
+In making this assessment the Directors have considered the potential impact of COVID-19.

-The Company's operating cash inflows are largely dependent on unitary charge receipts receivable from East Renfrewshire Council and the Directors expect these amounts to be received even in severe but plausible possible downside scenarios.
-The Company's unitary receipts due since the start of the pandemic in March 2020 to date have been received on time in the normal fashion from East Renfrewshire Council.
+The Company's operating cash inflows are largely dependent on unitary charge receipts receivable from East Renfrewshire Council and the Directors expect these amounts to be received even in severe but plausible downside scenarios.
+The Company's unitary receipts due since the start of the pandemic in March 2020 have been received on time in the normal fashion from East Renfrewshire Council.